Dice

 variations: strang, string

-★ If you hear "strang" in a mountain kitchen, it almost always means beans - snapped, strung, and ready for cookin’. ★
+★ If you hear "strang" around a mountain kitchen, odds are good they’re talkin’ about beans - fresh-picked, strung, snapped, and ready for the pot. ★

 Origin and Etymology